-Aaron Sinift (b ’66) is an artist living and working in Beacon, NY.
-He has a BFA in painting from the University of Iowa (96′) and an MFA from Boston University.
-He instigated the 5 Year Plan project 5 Year Plan.org to engage with Gandhi ashram khadi collectives to deepen his understanding of life in India from the perspective of Gandhian service, which he has found to be life changing.
-He lives with wife Greta Byrum and 4 year old son Orion.
+Aaron Sinift (b’66) is an artist living and working in Beacon, NY.
+He has a BFA in painting from University of Iowa (96′) and an MFA from Boston University.
+He instigated the 5 Year Plan project 5 Year Plan.org to engage with Gandhi ashram khadi collectives to deepen his understanding of life in India from the perspective of Gandhi service, which he found to be life changing.
+He lives with Greta Byrum and 4 year old son, Orion.

-“Weaving Stories: Artists in collaboration with Gandhi Ashrams” is to be published as an article in a forthcoming book Freedom of the Presses: Artists’ Book in the 21st.
-Century.
-It is a personal reflection.
+“Weaving Stories: Artists in collaboration with Gandhi Ashrams” is to be published as an article in the forthcoming book Freedom of the Presses: Artists’ Book in the 21st.
+Century It is a personal reflection.
 It explores how the idea of a 5 Year Plan book was conceptualised and how Gandhian ethics and economics underpin the project.
 It then goes on to present the evolution of the first two books, 5 Year Plan and Other Imaginings.
-The article is published here as a 5 part series.

 Reflection on the old, the new and an extended family